 Yes, It will help small retailers bring modern delivery options to their customers.

-The Open Network for Digital industry would ensure that small businesses have an equal opportunity to interact with large corporations, secure their operations, and provide modern delivery systems to their customers.
+The Open Network for Digital industry would ensure that small companies have an equal opportunity to interact with large corporations, secure their operations, and provide modern delivery systems to their customers.

 How will it curb digital monopolies?